Certifications and Compliance

-When buyers ask about certifications, they are usually trying to understand two things: whether we run to stable standards, and whether the documents behind a project can match their market, customer, or channel requirements.
+When customers ask about certifications, they are usually trying to understand two things.
+First, whether the factory runs on stable standards.
+Second, whether the documents behind a project can match market, customer, or channel requirements.
+That is why we do not treat certifications as a decorative badge page.

 How we handle certification-related communication

-- We first confirm what kind of document the buyer actually needs: factory-level qualification, product-related test support, or a customer-specific compliance requirement.
+- We first confirm what kind of document the customer actually needs: factory qualification, product-level test support, or channel-specific compliance material.

 - We align that requirement early so sampling, material choice, and production planning do not move in one direction while compliance needs move in another.

-- We keep the discussion practical, because different products and markets do not always ask for the same document set.
+- We keep the discussion tied to the actual product route, because different products and markets do not ask for the same document set.

 Need to review documents for your market?